HWalker79

 7-day Creation – interpret literally or symbolically?

 Why does the account state that all of God’s creative acts took place over the course of a week?
 How is the term “day” meant to be interpreted?
 Different thinkers have argued that in the Hebrew language “day” can be translated as an ‘epoch’ or an ‘age’ of time.
 In the Bible it says that from God’s perspective “a thousand years in [His] sight are like a day that has just gone by”[3].
 Secular science dates our universe at 13.75 billion years of age.
 Before Einstein's Special Relativity Theory, time was seen as a constant - wherever you go in the universe, one second will be the same length of time everywhere.
 However, this belief has been drastically altered by Einstein's findings that time is affected by gravity.
-If you go really close to a black hole, time goes relatively very slow to you.
-So, it is possible that 1 hour there is a couple of 1000 years here on Earth.
-And the speed of light experiences no time passing at all.
-I.e. time is relative depending on where you are positioned in the universe and what speed you are travelling.
+Many films set in space have done a good job demonstrating that astronauts travelling at incredible speeds into deep space would experience time passing at a different rate (much slower) than time passing by on Earth.
+So much so, that any sons and daughters left behind could be older than them when they return.
+The speed of light experiences no time passing at all; time is relative depending on where you are positioned in the universe and what speed you are travelling.
 In the Bible, in 1 John 1:5, it says that "God is light and in him is no darkness at all".
-Dr Gerald Schroeder argues that from God's perspective, the entirety of 13.75 billion years of time from the Universe's point of view, may seem like a mere 7 days has gone by to Him.
+Dr Gerald Schroeder argues that from God's perspective, the amount of time that has passed since the Universe began to exist may seem like a mere 7 days has gone by.

 Two adjacent and contradictory Creation accounts?